How patients use the prefilled syringe at home

 Your patient should put used syringes with needle attached in an FDA-cleared sharps disposal container right away after use.

-Your patient must not throw away (dispose of) loose syringes and needles in household trash.
+Your patient should not throw away (dispose of) loose syringes and needles in household trash.

-When your patient's sharps disposal container is almost full, your patient will need to follow local community guidelines for the right way to dispose of the sharps disposal container.
+- When your patient’s sharps disposal container is almost full, your patient will need to follow local community guidelines for the right way to dispose of the sharps disposal container.
 There may be state or local laws about how your patient should throw away used needles and syringes.
-For more information about safe sharps disposal and for specific information about sharps disposal in the state that your patient lives in, your patient can visit the FDA's website at http://www.fda.gov/safesharpsdisposal .
+For more information about safe sharps disposal and for specific information about sharps disposal in the state that your patient lives in, they can visit the FDA’s website at FDA.gov/safesharpsdisposal.

 Your patient must not dispose of used sharps disposal container in the household trash unless local community guidelines permit this.
 Your patient must not recycle the used sharps disposal container.